rawitat/gtypist_lessons/programming_quotes.typ

 I:Paul Graham, "ANSI Common Lisp"
 S:The spirit of Lisp hacking can be expressed in two sentences.
  :Programming should be fun.
 Programs should be beautiful.

+*:L2_22
+I:Philip Wadler, "How to declare an imperative" S:Whereas some declerative programmers only pay lip service to equational :reasoning, users of functional languages exploit them every time they run a :compiler, whether they notice it or not.

+*:L2_23
+I:Robin Milner
+S:There are many ways of trying to understand programs.
+People often rely too :much on one way, which is called 'debugging' and consists of running a :partly-understood program to see if it does what you expected.
+Another way, :which ML advocates, is to install some means of understanding in the very :programs themselves.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU